Loading…

 Sandeep Kanabar

-Hailing from India, Sandeep is a passionate software engineer working at Gen (formerly NortonLifeLock), a global leader in CyberSecurity.
-A frequent meetup speaker, Sandeep enjoys sharing his lessons with the community.
-He's a staunch advocate for open-source, diversity and inclusion...
+Hailing from India, Sandeep is a passionate software engineer working at Gen (formerly NortonLifeLock).
+A frequent meetup speaker, Sandeep enjoys sharing his lessons learned from 15+ years in the tech space with the community.
+He's a staunch advocate for diversity and inclusion and...
 Read More →

 avatar for Shuah Khan